Parliamentary.ai

 Overview

-This bill introduces a new statutory right to parental bereavement leave and pay for employees who have lost a child.
-It provides a minimum of two weeks' leave and pay, to be taken within 56 days of the child's death, and makes various amendments to existing legislation to accommodate this new entitlement.
+This bill establishes a new statutory right to parental bereavement leave and pay for employees whose child has died.
+It provides a minimum of two weeks' leave and pay, and allows for leave to be taken within 56 days of the child's death.
+The bill also makes several amendments to existing legislation to ensure consistency and smooth integration of this new right.

 Description

-The Parental Bereavement (Leave and Pay) Bill creates two new statutory entitlements:
+The Parental Bereavement (Leave and Pay) Bill introduces two key entitlements:

 Parental Bereavement Leave: